-The quality of workforce management affects both the guest experience and profit margin.
-In an environment where employees are largely unsupervised, oversight is a challenge.
-A capable scheduling solution handles around-the-clock shifts, numerous job roles, and multiple locations.
+Certainly, the quality of management affects both the guest experience and profit margin.
+In a workplace where employees are largely unsupervised, oversight is a challenge.
+The solution, therefore, is a cloud-based time tracking solution.
+It can handle around-the-clock shifts, job roles, and multiple locations.
+Look for:

-- Schedule forecasting helps match staffing demands to expected occupancy
+- Forecasting to match staffing demands to expected occupancy

-- Mobile punch in/biometric clocks reduce shift change confusion
+- Mobile punch in/scanning clocks reduce shift change confusion

 - Online trade boards let employees pick up extra hours without back-and-forth texting

-- Compliance tracking prevents wage and hour violations
+- Compliance tracking prevents wage and hour issues

 Preventing understaffing, scheduling confusion, and staffing imbalances are necessary to take the best care of your patients.
-Employee self-service reduces absenteeism and employee burnout.
-Advanced reporting ensures compliance with FLSA, ACA, and Payroll Based Journal.
+Similarly, employee self-service helps you take care of your team by supporting flexible schedules.
+Advanced reporting simplifies FLSA, ACA, and Payroll Based Journal.
+Consider:

-- Schedule by department, shift, skill, or job position
+- Scheduling by department, shift, skill, task, or job position

 - Certifications tracking